 Continuous pool optimization (CPO) allows shippers to plan shipments to a consolidation point by pre-determining a specific location or by allowing an algorithm to dynamically determine the optimal consolidation facility.
 In other words, the TMS software identifies the best pool point for routing inbound freight on TL or LTL to plan loads for delivery.

-These routes can then be “split”, allowing the execution of multiple movements into consolidation while delaying the determination of the outbound routing until more freight accumulates at the pool location or time limits require the freight to be released from the pool.
-Outbound routing from the consolidation facility can be executed independent from (but with consideration of) the inbound movement while still maintaining a single order for each leg of the journey.
+These routes can then be “split,” allowing the execution of multiple movements into consolidation while delaying the determination of the outbound routing until more freight is accumulated at the pool location or time limits require the freight to be released from the pool.
+Outbound routing from the consolidation facility can be executed independently from (but with consideration of) the inbound movement while still maintaining a single order for each leg of the journey.
 The beauty of CPO is that it allows users to be creative with routing based on what they know about their inbound freight without having to know all of the specifics, and that it can change dynamically as more information is gathered and inputted.